WebFlight/JWT/README.md

 ## Logging
 * The JWT Log node is available for more information.

+## Dependencies
+The JWT module implements the auth0/java-jwt/3.3.0 library, which has the following dependencies that are included in the module package:
+* com.fasterxml.jackson.core/jackson-databind/2.9.2
+	- com.fasterxml.jackson.core/jackson-annotations/2.9.0
+	- com.fasterxml.jackson.core/jackson-core/2.9.2
+* commons-codec/commons-codec/1.11

 # Development notes
 * Functionality is tested using the Mendix UnitTesting module.
 The tests are included in the JWTTest module.